9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 And you can order from absolutely anywhere in the world.
 Though, shopping domestically is still preferred from an environmental standpoint.

 So, we’ve found our favorite Black owned Etsy art and jewelry shops.
 We weren’t just looking at any art or jewelry shop (there are many, trust us).
 We wanted to find those that align (as much as possible) with our values of what it means to be a sustainable brand.
-Like our criteria for ethical and sustainable jewelry, for example – see the bottom of the article for a breakdown.
+Like our criteria for ethical jewelry, for example – see the bottom of the article for a breakdown.

 Get your eyeballs ready for some of the most aesthetically pleasing social justice you’ve ever seen.
 Here are our 9 favorite Black owned Etsy art and jewelry shops.